jlguenego/node-expose-sspi/README.md

 It has been done in order to do NTLM and Kerberos SSO authentication.

-You may participate to complete this project if you need to use SSPI in another use case.

 This module only works on Microsoft Windows OS.

 Require NodeJS version >=12.16.1